-Many of One World Week's partners and supporters run campaigns and activities relevant to the OWW theme.
+Many of the organisations that One World Week has worked with run campaigns and activities relevant to the OWW theme.

 You will find summaries and links below to actions you might wish to take or draw attention to at OWW events.